skirmer/functions_r/README.md

 # Functions in R

-This repo contains the materials for my 2 hour workshop on functions in R. Follow `intro.html` to see the materials for yourself!
+This repo contains the materials for my 2 hour workshop on functions in R. Check out `intro.html` to see the materials for yourself!